eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 #         eosio <= eosio::powerupexec           {"user":"user","max":2}
 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```

-### Alternative Ways To Use The PowerUp Model

-Another way to power up your account's CPU and NET, is through with any EOS wallet that supports the PowerUp resource model.